-Green Manufacturing And Recycled Shutters In Nashville We provide window treatments that are recyclable or have some recycled material in them because we believe in sustainable shutter products.
+Green Manufacturing And Recycled Shutters In Nashville We provide window treatments that are recyclable or have some recycled content in them because we believe in sustainable shutter products.
 Polywood® shutters are not only a fully recyclable shutter, but they are also made of up to 20% recycled Polywood content.
 We’re the only shutter company in Nashville or even the US that does that.
 Sunburst supports green products, designs, and buildings.
 We show our commitment by reusing materials whenever possible.
 We recycle water that cools down items as they’re coming out of ovens.
 We reuse packaging materials.
 We reuse shutter fragments – or regrind them and recycle them into new shutters.
-We end up recycling hundreds of tons of materials each year.
+Every year we recycle hundreds of tons of materials.
 When we prepare our window treatments for transportation to your house for installation, we insert reusable corner pieces on the sides of the louvers and use minimal cardboard to pack up the shutters.
 Non-Toxic Paint Finish For Shutters The patented paint finishes we adhere to your plantation shutters are environmentally safe – and are even less than the accepted volatile organic compound (VOC) emissions allowed.
 During our manufacturing process, none of our paints give off fumes.
 When we declare our paints are safe, we mean it.
 Polywood Shutters don’t emit dangerous gasses – so you and your family can breathe easier and savor your window treatments.
 The Only Shutter Recycling Program in Nashville, TN If you ever desire to change your window treatment styles, we provide a shutter recycling program in Nashville to keep Polywood shutters out of landfills.
 What you have to do is simply take down the shutters at your own expense, and call our store manager, Stefano, at 615-236-8530 to arrange a pick-up.
 We will take your shutters and reuse some part of them in future Polywood shutters.
 This applies to Polywood shutters only—we don’t recycle other shutter brands.
 With this program, you can recycle Polywood shutters at no cost to you.
 And, together, we’re assisting in keeping the environment green in Nashville.